yunuskorkmaz/docs.tr-tr/docs/visual-basic/language-reference/objects/my-computer-ports-object.md

 ---
+title: My.Computer.Ports Nesnesi
-title: My.
-Computer.
-Ports nesnesi (Visual Basic) ms.date: 07/20/2015
+ms.date: 07/20/2015
 helpviewer_keywords:
 - My.Computer.Ports object
 - Ports object
 ms.assetid: 244ede4e-25b7-445b-9fd6-163550cce193
-ms.openlocfilehash: 2122dc099b36494aa44e538fdf3683dc9e9640fc
+ms.openlocfilehash: 83874131655fd0bc2aac788c3beeaa1ca74195a6
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "69966022"
+ms.locfileid: "74332016"
 ---
 # <a name="mycomputerports-object"></a>My.Computer.Ports Nesnesi
-Bilgisayarın seri bağlantı noktalarına erişmek için bir özellik ve bir yöntem sağlar.
+Provides a property and a method for accessing the computer's serial ports.

 ## <a name="remarks"></a>Açıklamalar
- `My.Computer.Ports` Nesnesinin yöntemleri ve özellikleri hakkında daha fazla bilgi için bkz <xref:Microsoft.VisualBasic.Devices.Ports>.

- Daha fazla bilgi için bkz. [bilgisayarın bağlantı noktalarına erişme](../../../visual-basic/developing-apps/programming/computer-resources/accessing-the-computer-s-ports.md).
+ For information about the methods and properties of the `My.Computer.Ports` object, see <xref:Microsoft.VisualBasic.Devices.Ports>.

+ For more information, see [Accessing the Computer's Ports](../../../visual-basic/developing-apps/programming/computer-resources/accessing-the-computer-s-ports.md).

 > [!NOTE]
-> Bilgisayarın seri bağlantı noktalarına erişmek için <xref:System.IO.Ports.SerialPort?displayProperty=nameWithType> sınıfın özelliklerini ve yöntemlerini de kullanabilirsiniz.
+> You can also use properties and methods of the <xref:System.IO.Ports.SerialPort?displayProperty=nameWithType> class to access the computer's serial ports.

 ## <a name="requirements"></a>Gereksinimler
- **Ad alanı:** <xref:Microsoft.VisualBasic.Devices>
+ **Namespace:** <xref:Microsoft.VisualBasic.Devices>

- **Sınıf:** <xref:Microsoft.VisualBasic.Devices.Ports>
+ **Class:** <xref:Microsoft.VisualBasic.Devices.Ports>

- **Derleme** Visual Basic Çalışma Zamanı Kitaplığı (Microsoft.VisualBasic.dll içinde)
+ **Assembly:** Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)

 ## <a name="see-also"></a>Ayrıca bkz.